-While specific events in history have played a major part in the disappearance of many classical works of art, literature and music (the burning of the Library at Alexandria, for instance), sometimes these things are lost to time, poor preservation or deliberate destruction.
-And sometimes, they show up in unexpected places or under interesting circumstances, like these six.
+While specific events in history have played a major part in the disappearance of many classical works of art, literature, and music (the burning of the Library at Alexandria, for instance), sometimes these things are lost to time, poor preservation, or deliberate destruction.
+And sometimes, they eventually show up in unexpected places or under interesting circumstances, like these six did.

-Alexandre Dumas, like many authors, was sometimes pressed to write something quickly for money.
-This seems to be the case with The Royal House of Savoy, a 2500-page story that was serialized in Le Constitutionnel in 1854.
-It was so good, in fact, that neither the National Library of France nor the Alexandre Dumas Museum had any knowledge of it.
-Two historians browsing an antique bookstore in Turin, Italy, discovered it in 1998; since then, it has been published again in France, but an English version isn't in the works.
+Alexandre Dumas, author of The Three Musketeers, The Count of Monte Cristo, and other wildly popular novels, was occasionally pressed to write something quickly for money.
+This seems to be the case with La Royale Maison de Savoie (The Royal House of Savoy), a 2500-page story that was serialized in the magazine Le Constitutionnel in 1854.
+It was so rushed, in fact, that neither the National Library of France nor the Alexandre Dumas Museum had any knowledge of it.
+Two historians browsing an antique bookstore in Turin, Italy, discovered it in 1998; since then, it has been published again in France.

-This poem by Robert Frost is a 35-line story of a woman, set during World War I. Unknown to all but Frederic Melcher, the work remained unpublished for 88 years until its happenstance discovery in 2006.
-Melcher—a book dealer who was a friend of Frost—donated his collection of the poet’s letters and books to the University of Virginia; the items were newly acquired and hadn’t even been cataloged when Robert Stilling, a graduate student, heard about them.
-While skimming through the stacks, Stilling came across a correspondence from 1947 describing an unpublished poem written by Frost.
-Curious, Stilling began looking through the collection and, within minutes, found “War Thoughts at Home” scrawled inside a copy of North of Boston, an inscription Melcher had deemed “really not important” in his letter to a museum asking for interesting items.
+This 35-line poem by Robert Frost remained unknown to all but his friend Frederic Melcher, a book dealer, until 2006—88 years after it was written.
+Melcher donated his collection of the poet’s letters and books to the University of Virginia; the items hadn’t even been cataloged when Robert Stilling, a graduate student, heard about them.
+While skimming through the stacks, Stilling came across correspondence from 1947 describing an unpublished poem written by Frost.
+Curious, Stilling began looking through the collection and, within minutes, found “War Thoughts at Home” scrawled inside a copy of Frost’s 1914 book North of Boston, an inscription Melcher had deemed “really not important” in his letter to a museum asking for interesting items.

-Composed by Ludwig van Beethoven for violin, viola and cello in 1792, this untitled trio was partially arranged for piano, violin and cello by the composer around 1800.
+Ludwig van Beethoven composed this untitled work for violin, viola, and cello in 1792, then rearranged it for piano, violin, and cello about eight years later.
 With only the first movement and 43 measures of the second movement completed, the project was abandoned and subsequently lost for over 100 years.
 German musicologist Willy Hess published the handwritten manuscript in a scholarly review in 1920, garnering almost no attention from working musicians.
 The first known performance of the 12-minute piece was on March 1, 2009—almost 182 years after Beethoven’s death.
-For the occasion, the Beethoven Project Trio were lent a 1703 Stradivarius violin and 1739 Guarnerius cello, both made long before Beethoven was born in 1770.
+For the occasion, the Beethoven Project Trio borrowed a 1703 Stradivarius violin and 1739 Guarnerius cello, both made long before Beethoven was born in 1770.